 Another late night wrenching effort has brought The Groundhog back to life.
 The Groundhog was my brother in law's bike for years; an entry level MTB that wasn't that crappy for it's time.
 Came with Aheadset and Shimano Acera stuff.
 When he got a new bike he let it weather under his deck for a year before asking me if I wanted to adopt.
 One look at those semi-horizontal dropouts got visions of single speed frankenbikes dancing in my head, and the deal was done.

 "Why The Groundhog?" you ask?
 Well years ago my brother in law was doing about 20 mph down a road and hit a groundhog!
 Over the handlebars he went, breaking both wrists in the process.
 Ye-ouch!
 He's all better now and riding a nice flat-bar Giant road bike.
+Since adopting The Groundhog she's been built up in a few different single speed configurations.
+KR even worked the loan to own program on her last summer whilst waiting to be Re-Fueled by Trek warranty.

 Previous Incarnations